blefnk/csharpin/README.md

-# csharpin
+# In C#: cSharpIn
  🟣 cSharpIn.
-See my expirience with C# and give me your most valuable star.
+See my experience with C# and give me your most valuable star.